tienbui1508/ArtStore/README.md

     Add a middleware to handle errors: return error as a JSON response Create a data transfer object CreateProductDto, add validation for Product properties

-# Steps in VS Code - Angular
+## Angular Setup

-1. Install Angular CLI
+19. Install Angular CLI
-2. Create Angular project
+20. Create Angular project
-3. Set up VS Code for Angular
+21. Set up VS Code for Angular
-4. Set up Angular to use HTTPS
+22. Set up Angular to use HTTPS
-5. Add Angular Material and Tailwind CSS
+23. Add Angular Material and Tailwind CSS
-6. Add components
+24. Add components
     Add folders to Angular app: core, shared, features, layout Create components
-7. Add a Header component
+25. Add a Header component
-8. Make http requests
+26. Make http requests
     Add provideHttpClient to app.config.ts
     Inject HttpClient in app.component.ts
     Implement OnInit in app.component.ts
-9. Add product and pagination models in app/shared to use typescript types
+27. Add product and pagination models in app/shared to use typescript types

+## Build the User Interface for the shop

-10. Add shop service to get products from API
+28. Add shop service to get products from API
     Move codes from the component to the service
-11. Add product item component
+29. Add product item component
-12. Add filtering functionality using Material Dialog
+30. Add filtering functionality using Material Dialog
-13. Add sorting functionality
+31. Add sorting functionality
-14. Add shopParams model to supply parameters for the API request
+32. Add shopParams model to supply parameters for the API request
-15. Add pagination to the client using Material
+33. Add pagination to the client using Material
-16. Add search functionality to the client
+34. Add search functionality to the client

+## Angular routing

-17. Create home, product details components and routes
+35. Create home, product details components and routes
-18. Set up links in the app
+36. Set up links in the app
-19. Design the product details page
+37. Design the product details page

+## Client side error handing and loading

-20. Create a test error component
+38. Create a test error component
-21. Create NotFound and Server Error components
+39. Create NotFound and Server Error components
-22. Create an HTTP Interceptor for handling API errors
+40. Create an HTTP Interceptor for handling API errors
-23. Add toast(snackbar) notifications
+41. Add toast(snackbar) notifications
-24. Handle validation errors from the API
+42. Handle validation errors from the API
-25. Configure Server Error, Not Found pages
+43. Configure Server Error, Not Found pages
-26. Handle loading:
+44. Handle loading:
     Add an HTTP Interceptor for loading
     Add a progress bar to indicate loading
     Make the header fixed to the top

+## API - Shopping Cart

-27. Create API for Shopping Cart
+45. Create API for Shopping Cart
     Create Redis instance to use in the app.
 Use Redis database because customer shopping cart is still saved in the server but the number of requests to the server is reduced.
 Redis captures data every minute so customer might loose some items in cart but it's easy for them to add the items back.
     Add Redis to the project.
     Create CartItem, ShoppingCart classes
     Create Cart service, Cart controller
     Test the Cart in Postman

+## Client - Shopping Cart

+46. Add the cart feature to the angular app.
+    Learn to use signals in Angular
+47. Create cart components
+    Install nanoid
+48. Add the Cart service methods
+49. Add an item to the cart
+50. Use add item functionality in the product item
+51. Persist the cart
+52. Update the nav bar with the cart item count
+53. Create order summary component
+54. Create tje order totals
+55. Add more functions the the service: add, remove, delete items with quantity Add these to the cart
+56. Add the update cart functionality to the product details
+57. Create the checkout components for future

 # Concepts learned and practiced